ThaDafinser/UserAgentParser/README.md

 composer require thadafinser/user-agent-parser
 ```

-`Note: you may need to install additional packages, which are inside of suggests, to you use local providers`
+`Note: you may need to install additional packages, which are inside of suggests, to use local providers`

 ## Getting started